 Potassium-sparing diuretics are not generally recommended in the management of heart failure.

 Diuretics are not suitable during pregnancy or for people with gout.
-Make sure a doctor knows about existing medical conditions and any medicines already prescribed, or supplements taken.
+Make sure a doctor knows about existing medical conditions and any medicines already prescribed, or supplements, or over the counter treatments being taken.